-We propose to approve the Tulalip Tribe's request for 2016-17 special migratory bird hunting regulations upon receipt of their proposal.
+We propose to approve the Tulalip Tribe's request for 2019-20 special migratory bird hunting regulations.

-(aa) Upper Skagit Indian Tribe, Sedro Woolley, Washington (Tribal members only)
+(bb) Upper Skagit Indian Tribe, Sedro Woolley, Washington (Tribal Members Only)

 The Upper Skagit Indian Tribe and the Service have cooperated to establish special regulations for migratory game birds since 2001.
 The Tribe has jurisdiction over lands within Skagit, Island, and Whatcom Counties, Washington.
 The Tribe issues tribal hunters a harvest report card that will be shared with the State of Washington.